 As you may have gathered, the rules regarding how a property may be titled are intricate (they are almost universally hated among law students, too, but I digress.)
 For that reason, I recommend you take the documents regarding your spouse’s vehicle loan, her recent credit card statement, the title to your property, and any other documents that you think may be important regarding her finances to an Alabama attorney experienced in property or probate law.
 He or she will review the entire situation and give you a more detailed and precise discussion of your rights and liabilities.

-First, for additional general information on who is responsible for deceased person’s debts, see the Federal Trade Commission documents Paying the Debts of a Deceased Relative: Who Is Responsible? and FTC Issues Final Policy Statement on Collecting Debts of the Deceased.
+Do not assume you have liability for your deceased spouse’s debt.
+For additional general information on who is responsible for deceased person’s debts, see the Federal Trade Commission documents Paying the Debts of a Deceased Relative: Who Is Responsible? and FTC Issues Final Policy Statement on Collecting Debts of the Deceased.
 Both documents are excellent starting points for family members dealing with this issue.
 Second, to learn more specific information about your state’s probate rules, consult with a lawyer in your state experienced in probate law.

 I hope this information helps you Find.
 Learn & Save.